showandtell/ShowAndTell/README.md

 ### Testing:

-I would appreciate help with this
+I would appreciate help with this.